-- G. Application information should include adequate information to address this burden of proof requirement and shall, at a minimum, include the following:
+G. formation should include adequate information to address this burden of proof ad shall, at a minimum, include the following:

-- 1. A description of the proposed development site, i.e., a plot plan or survey plot.
+1. A desc cription of the proposed development site, i.e., a plot plan or survey plot.

-- 2. A description of existing conditions in the vicinity of the site (e.g. block face on both sides of the street within 500 feet of the proposed development site).
-These descriptions shall include documenting photographs and an analysis of the prominent architectural features, and as applicable shall address the following:
+2. of the include cription of existing conditions in the vicinity of the site (e.g. block face on both sides street within 500 feet of the proposed development site).
+These descriptions shall e documenting photographs and an analysis of the prominent architectural features, applicable shall address the following:

-- (a) Site location and Topography;
+(a) Site location and Topography;

-- (b) Street Connections;
+(b) Street Connections;

-- (c) Pedestrian Pathways;
+(c) Pedestrian Pathways;

-- (d) Lot Coverage;
+(d) Lot Coverage;

-- (e) Impervious Surfaces;
+(e) Impervious Surfaces;

-- (f) Building Orientation;
+(f) Building Orientation;

-- (g) Roofs;
+(g) Roofs;

-- (h) Massing and Proportions;
+(h)

-- (i) Entryways;

-- (j) Windows;
+(j)

-- (k) Garage Doors;
+(k)

-- (l) Finishes and Materials;

-- (m) Ornamentation; and

-- (n) Building and other Colors.

-- 3. A description of the proposed development including:

-- (a) Elevations of all proposed buildings;

-- (b) Plot plan showing the existing and proposed footprint of structures on the property; and

-- (c) A statement describing how the proposed development is compatible these appearance standards.
+(n)

+(a)

+(b)